v4d1/Dome/README.md

 - Easy to use.
 Just install the requirements.txt and run
 - Active and Passive scan (read above)
 - Faster than other subdomain enumeration tools
-- Up to X different OSINT sources
+- Up to 16 different OSINT sources
 - Support for webs that requires API token
 - Detects when api key is no longer working (Other tools just throw an error and stops working)
 - Wildcard detection and bypass